Admin Settings Reference

 The shadow mode will also prevent synchronizations of the ABAP Git bridge.

-# Setting: File-System-Access Whitelist
+Setting: File-System-Access Allow List

 Teamscale supports a generic connector type that can read any kind of directory structure from the local file system.
 However, security policy may mandate that project administrators, as opposed to Teamscale administrators, should not have access to the entire file system.
-The File-System-Access Whitelist option allows Teamscale administrators to set global file-system access restrictions which affect all Teamscale projects, so they cannot be overridden by project administrators.
+The File-System-Access Allow List option allows Teamscale administrators to set global file-system access restrictions which affect all Teamscale projects, so they cannot be overridden by project administrators.